 We have a first come, first served seating policy—other than for special guests, we don't offer reserve seats.
 It's understandable that family members and friends enjoy sitting with each other, and that people have favorite seats (if hearing is a problem, sit closer to the screen).
 To save a seat next to you or two seats for a couple is fine, but more than that won't be acceptable.
 And once we hit 10 minutes prior to showtime - when formal introductions are announced - there will be no reserved seating at all.
 MEMBERS ARE ENCOURAGED TO OVERSEE THIS AND ACT ACCORDINGLY.
 If you "don't sit in the fourth row" or you must have an end seat, you're advised to get to the theater early, line up, and enter when we open the doors.

-What do you mean that the Cinema Society is a "cell phone and pager free zone?"
+What do you mean that the Cinema Society is a 'cell phone and pager free zone?'

 Cell phones and pagers are important tools, but they have no business being turned "on" inside auditoriums of a Cinema Society event.
 It's not just the sound of the ring that's disruptive to the film viewing process; it's the follow up whispers of "I'm at the Cinema Society...it's a film from France...I'll have to call you back" that's annoying to those sitting around the cell phone user.
-We don't hold events in family rooms—this is a public facility, shared by fellow film lovers.
+We don't hold events in family rooms.
+This is a public facility, shared by fellow film lovers.
 For the respect of fellow members, and to the filmmakers, please turn OFF cell phones and pagers.
-IF members are seated near a phone or pager that rings during a screening, you have permission to (lightly) tap the person's shoulder, reminding them that silence is golden at the movies!
+If members are seated near a phone or pager that rings during a screening, you have permission to (lightly) tap the person's shoulder, reminding them that silence is golden at the movies!

 What's the big deal about talking in the theatre?